Our 2022 Alumni Awards Ceremony will take place on Friday, April 29.

-This year’s alumni award winners represent a variety of professions, including accomplished researchers and teachers, journalists, writers and communicators.
+This year’s alumni award winners represent a variety of professions, including accomplished researchers and teachers, journalists, entertainment professionals and communicators.
 Please join us in honoring this outstanding cohort of winners.
 The J-School could not be prouder.
 On Wisconsin!

 DISTINGUISHED SERVICE AWARDS